DallanQ/sleeping_gods_3/Manual.md

 - Each equipped card increases the crew member's skill number by 1 in the type shown on the card.

-- Some equipped cards also give the crew member (or player that controls that crew member) an ability.
-Most of these abilities do not require you to spend command to use them once they are equipped.
+- Some equipped cards also give the crew member (or player that controls that crew member) an ability. <b>Most of these abilities do not require you to spend command to use them once they are equipped.</b>

-- You may not equip an ability card in the middle of combat or in the middle of a challenge.
+- <b>You may not equip an ability card in the middle of combat or in the middle of a challenge.</b>

 Command Tokens
 > Command tokens look like blue hexagons.

 Pay 2 command to equip this ability card from your hand to Laurent.
 > Command tokens are at the top right of the ability cards.
 The example card requires two command tokens to equip the character Laurent.

 ### Activate Crew Ability (page 18)